SparqNet/sparq-gitbook/bdk-implementation/p2p-overview.md

 ---
-description: A primer on how P2P messaging works on the Blockchain Development Kit (BDK).
+description: A primer on how P2P messaging works in the Blockchain Development Kit (BDK).
 ---

 # P2P Overview